-The 46-year-old has already completed two of these challenges, the first was the half marathon in his home town of Coventry and the second was last month’s Birmingham and Midlands Velo, a 100 mile cycling sportive (see pg.
-10 for all the CB entrants).
+The 46-year-old has now nearly completed all of these challenges, the first two of which were the half marathon in his home town of Coventry and the Birmingham and Midlands Velo, a 100 mile cycling sportive that took place in May.

 As well as upping his personal fitness, Paul is using these challenges as a way to support two charities that he is very close to and who’s great work have had a huge impact on his family.